Choosing the right healthcare service

 To make an appointment at services in West Lancashire, please call their booking line Monday – Friday on: 0300 1234 154

-You can order FREE condoms via their condom postal scheme which is available for young people age 16 – 24 living in Lancashire (excluding Blackpool & Blackburn with Darwen).
+You can order FREE condoms via their condom postal scheme which is available for young people age 16 – 24 living in Lancashire (excluding Blackpool and Blackburn with Darwen).

 Beacon Primary Care also provide a range of sexual health services.